 1. Be a savvy shopper

-Asides from ensuring you have presents wrapped and labelled before the tree is even up, this is a great way to avoid a massive splurge.
-Create a check list of all those you intend to buy for and aim to purchase one gift every couple of weeks in the run up to Christmas.
+Asides from ensuring you have present wrapped and labeled before the tree are even up, this is a great way to avoid a massive splurge.
+Create a checklist of all those you intend to buy for and aim to purchase one gift every couple of weeks in the run-up to Christmas.